Gheorghe Crăciun

 Gheorghe Crăciun (8 May 1950, Zărnești – 30 January 2007, Constanța) was a Romanian writer and translator.

 Crăciun was born in Tohanu Vechi, now part of Zărnești, Brașov County.
 In addition to being a novelist and a translator, he was also a literary theorist.

 He graduated from High School in Sighișoara, and later studied at the Philology Department of the University of Bucharest.
-From 1990 he taught at the Department of Literature at Braşov University.
+From 1990 he taught at the Department of Literature at Brașov University.
 In 2002 he received a doctorate in literature from Bucharest University for his thesis on Transitivity in Modernist and Post-Modernist Romanian Poetry.
 He is considered an important author among Romanian literary figures from the 1980s.